Sir Charles Ingram Courtenay Wood, 2nd Earl of Halifax1

 Major Hon.
 Peter Courtenay Wood2

 Major Hon.
-Francis Hugh Peter Courtenay Wood was born on 5 October 1916.1 He was the son of Sir Edward Frederick Lindley Wood, 1st Earl of Halifax and Lady Dorothy Evelyn Augusta Onslow.1 He died in October 1942 at Egypt, killed in action.1
+Francis Hugh Peter Courtenay Wood was born on 5 October 1916.1 He was the son of Edward Frederick Lindley Wood, 1st Earl of Halifax and Lady Dorothy Evelyn Augusta Onslow.1 He died on 26 October 1942 at age 26 at El Alamein, EgyptG, killed in action.1

 Major Hon.
-Francis Hugh Peter Courtenay Wood usually went by his middle name of Peter.1 He gained the rank of Major in the service of the Queen's Own Yorkshire Dragoons.1 He was educated at Eton College, Eton, Berkshire, England.1 He fought in the Second World War.1
+Francis Hugh Peter Courtenay Wood usually went by his middle name of Peter.1 He was educated at Eton College, Windsor, Berkshire, EnglandG.1 He gained the rank of Major in the Queen's Own Yorkshire Dragoons.1 He fought in the Second World War.1

 Citations